Anarchists please stop the sniping at #XR from the sidelines and get stuck into some direct action

 The Forgotten Story of Social Technology: Why It Matters

-All code is ideology solidified into action – most contemporary code is capitalism, this is hardly a surprise if you think about this for a moment.
-Yes you can try and act on any ideology on top of this code, but the outcome and assumptions are preprogramed, with this in mind let’s look at a … Continue reading The Forgotten Story of Social Technology: Why It Matters
+All code is ideology solidified into action – thus most contemporary code is capitalism, this is hardly a surprise if you think about this for a moment.
+Yes you can try and act on any ideology on top of this code, but the outcome and assumptions are preprogrammed, with this in mind let’s look at … Continue reading The Forgotten Story of Social Technology: Why It Matters

 Understanding Anarchism